ProFormA/proformaxml/Whitepaper.md

 - **info**

-    Generally useful information to students and teachers, e.g. a specific test case passed successfully.
+    The feedback contains generally useful information for students and teachers, e.g. a specific test case passed successfully.

 - **warn**